Trump claims ‘rigged election’ after some N.C. voters got two ballots. They can still only vote once.

 In the statement, Brinson Bell discouraged voters from just that.

 “The State Board office strongly discourages people from showing up at the polls on Election Day to check whether their absentee ballot was counted,” she said.
-“This is not necessary, and it would lead to longer lines and the possibility of spreading COVID-19.”
+“That is not necessary, and it would lead to longer lines and the possibility of spreading COVID-19.”

-The president has assailed voting by mail for weeks, repeatedly attempting to dispute the integrity of the mail-in voting system.
+The president has assailed voting by mail for weeks, repeatedly attempting to dispute the integrity of the mail-in system.
 He claimed in another tweet Thursday that the November election will go unresolved because of the “massive” number of ballots being sent to voters.
-Twitter added a label to the post, calling it “a potentially misleading statement regarding the process of mail-in voting."
+Twitter added a label to the post, calling it “a potentially misleading statement regarding the process of mail-in voting.”

 Less than half an hour after Trump’s tweet about the North Carolina ballot mix-up, and after another post arguing unsolicited ballots are “totally open to ELECTION INTERFERENCE,” the president’s Twitter account called on supporters to request an absentee ballot or to vote early.